 It is essential therefore that exploitation of all salmon, not just spring salmon, must be reduced as much as possible.
-Consequently the Board has strengthened its Conservation Code for 2018, a key request being more protection for autumn grisle as well as spring salmon.
+Consequently the Board strengthened its Conservation Code in 2019, a key request being more protection for autumn grilse as well as spring salmon.

 STATUTORY CONSERVATION REGULATIONS WHICH CAME INTO FORCE IN 2015

 The Scottish Government introduced regulations in January 2015, which require the mandatory release of all salmon caught in the Tay district from 15 January to 31 March.
 All salmon must, by law, be returned to the water, even if a fish has died.
 This applies for a period of five years, with an annual review.
 The Board's bailiff team will be enforcing this new legislation.
 Thereafter the Board's recommendations continue to have effect.

 All salmon should be released alive.

 Anglers should not fish with worms during this period anywhere in the district (this recommendation applies from 15 January).

 All hen fish of any size and all cock fish over 10 pounds should be released.